 Over time, mindful eating reduces snacking, retrains the body and mind to eat differently and gives an antidote to the anxiety-driven boredom of being home alone in the evening.

 Mindful eating has also been shown to positively affect the brain, making the brain more resistant to anxiety and stress.
 Are you willing to try it for 30 days for 5-10 minutes a day?

 Utah Hypnosis expert William Wood teaches clients to lose weight and to retrain the brain to be naturally thin.
-He teaches his clients to use hypnosis, NLP and meditation techniques to effectively lose weight in his Salt Lake City (SLC) and Ogden, Utah, offices.
-You can contact his office by calling 1-888-479-4421 or by filling out the contact form below.
+He teaches his clients to use hypnosis, NLP and meditation techniques to effectively lose weight in his Ogden, Utah, office.
+He also teaches clients world wide via phone and Skype.
+You can contact his office by calling 801-203-3405.

 Image © Gennadiy Poznyakov – Fotolia.com